 There are always concerns when a doctor recommends permanently implanting a mechanical device in the human body.
 While orthopedic devices have been generally successful in alleviating pain and enhancing a patient’s mobility, certain products, such as the notorious DePuy artificial hip, have caused considerable suffering.
 The DePuy hip was an egregious example of a company flouting the requirements of the FDA’s approval process and rushing a faulty product into distribution.
 The DePuy hip, a metal-on-metal construction designed to be sturdier than plastic or ceramic devices, actually shed metal particles, which caused the recipients tremendous pain.
 The DePuy hips necessitated additional surgery to remove and replace them.
 The manufacturer, Johnson & Johnson, has been held liable for placing a dangerous product on the market.

 Products liability for defective medical devices requires a different type of proof from negligence cases.
 Manufacturers of consumer products are usually strictly liable for the harm their products cause.

 Call Dillon & Findley, P.C. today

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For orthopedic malpractice or medical device liability cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.